taahamahdi/i18n-ai-translate/README.md

 # `i18n-ai-translate`

-Use [Gemini Pro](https://ai.google.dev/) to translate your i18n JSON to any language.
+Use [Google Gemini](https://ai.google.dev/) to translate your i18n JSON to any language.

 Chains three prompts to ensure each translation is well-formed.
 History is retained between calls to ensure consistency when translating the entire file.